Bonfires

 Bonfire tips

-• Only burn dry material, this will minimise the amount of smoke produced
+• only burn dry material as this will minimise the amount of smoke produced